paulrosen/abcjs/tests/README.md

 # Automated Tests

-## Jest
+## Mocha

+Currently there are two sets of mocha tests.

+Either:

 Run with:
 ```shell script
 npm run test
 ```

-## Mocha
+this will pass all `.js` files to mocha.

+or

-These are browser-based tests.
-To run, load the `.html` file into the browser.
+To run browser based tests, load the `.html` file into the browser.
 That will run all of the tests associated with that file.
 To run just some of the tests, use the query parameter:
+This will most like need a server to serve the `.html` files to solve CORS issues.
 ```
 ?grep=test-name
 ```